 Forest to Classroom

 The Forest to Classroom (F2C) professional development program was created to connect educators to forest resources in North Carolina and assist with implementing forestry education in the classroom.
-Forestry remains one of North Carolina’s top industries, with over 18.6 million acres of forestland in the state.
+Forestry remains one of North Carolina’s top industries, with over 18.8 million acres of forestland in the state.

-The 2018 F2C program is dedicated
+The 2020 F2C program is dedicated

 Forest to Classroom:

 For More Information: